Turkey Meatballs You'll Love

-Now, about these turkey meatballs.
 I love ground turkey, but it can be dry.
-So for meatballs we do things to compensate, like adding moistened breadcrumbs or egg.
+Often for turkey meatballs, we do things to compensate for the dryness, like adding moistened breadcrumbs or egg.
 Grated zucchini is an option too.

-Serve the meatballs with or without sauce.
+Serve these easy turkey meatballs with or without sauce.
 They're great both ways.

 This turkey meatball recipe is wonderfully flexible.
-Form small meatballs for appetizer bites, larger ones for a main course meal.
-Flatten them to make turkey burgers.
-Serve them with or without a tomato marinara sauce.
+You can form small meatballs for appetizer bites, or larger ones for a main course meal.
+You could even flatten them to make turkey burgers.

 If you want a more pronounced mushroom flavor, add a few more minced shiitake mushrooms to the mix.

-- 6 ounces of mushrooms (a mix of shiitake and cremini), finely chopped
+6 ounces mushrooms (a mix of shiitake and cremini), finely chopped

-- 1 Tbsp chopped fresh parsley (plus more to sprinkle over when you serve)
+1 tablespoon chopped fresh parsley, plus more to sprinkle over when you serve

 Optional Marinara Sauce